abhishekgadi10/quikerp/README.md

 - **Notifications and Comments Drawer:** Accessible from the header, allowing users to view and interact with notifications and comments seamlessly.

-- **Miscellaneous Functions:** Implementing various other functions to enhance the usability and functionality of the admin dashboard portal.

 ## Project Structure